roman-16/hinten/README.md

-🔐 A small, scoped react state managment system using hooks and a simple api.
+🔐 Hinten is a small, scoped react state managment system using hooks and a simple api.

 # Index
 * [Features](#Features)